flutterdro/flutterdro.github.io/_posts/2025-03-01-overengineering-for-funsies.markdown

     return (color * shape * dim).collapse();
 }
 ```
-We will word from top to bottom.
+We will work from top to bottom.
 So our next step is to define `operator*`
 which is pretty simple:
 ```cpp
 namespace option_collapsing {